 For 30 years, IDW has taken place during the first full week of February.
-This year it will take place from February 2-8, 2020.
-The theme is #GoForTheGoals, referring to the United Nations’ 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs).
+This year it took place from February 2-8, 2020.
+The theme was #GoForTheGoals, referring to the United Nations’ 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs).
 Learn about International Development Week 2020 across Canada.

 Top 30 Under 30 Celebration

-Join the Alberta Council for Global Cooperation on February 4th, 2020 as we celebrate the 9th Annual Top 30 Under 30, featuring 30 accomplished youth from Alberta and around the world contributing towards the Sustainable Development Goals.
+On February 4th, 2020, we celebrated the 9th Annual Top 30 Under 30, featuring 30 accomplished youth from Alberta and around the world contributing towards the Sustainable Development Goals.

 Demystifying Partnerships with Global Affairs Canada

-Please join the Alberta Council for Global Cooperation, University of Alberta International, and University of Calgary International for information sessions with a representative from Global Affairs Canada’s Partnerships for Development Innovation Branch.
-There will be dedicated time for questions throughout the presentations.
-The events will provide information and insight into questions that are frequently asked by Global Affairs Canada’s partners, or potential partners, including:
+The Alberta Council for Global Cooperation, University of Alberta International, and University of Calgary International hosted information sessions with a representative from Global Affairs Canada’s Partnerships for Development Innovation Branch.
+There was dedicated time for questions throughout the presentations.
+The events provided information and insight into questions that are frequently asked by Global Affairs Canada’s partners, or potential partners, including: